istat-methodology/coding-lab/sta-py/Readme.md

 Each instance of these relationships creates connections between two agents, the connections are called edges and the agents nodes.
 In our analysis we will consider the relationships between two different states as the set of edges and the states as a set of nodes.
 So for example if objects x are exported from state A to state B then we will say that there is an edge that connects A to B, indicated with the tuple (A, B).
-As we have seen the arcs that are created have a specific order, we cannot say in the previous example that B is connected to A, so we will say that the graph is a direct graph.
+The arcs that are created have a specific order,i.e. in the previous example it is not necessary that B is connected to A, so we will say that the graph is a direct graph.
 Furthermore, our graph will have weights associated with each edge, these weights indicate the distance between two states.
-The mathematical properties of a graph are many but we have decided to analyze some of them including similarity.
+There are many mathematical properties of a graph but we have decided to analyze some of them including similarity.
-But why exactly the similarity?
+But why should we care about the similarity?
-In our opinion, finding when two states are similar in terms of imported and/or exported goods is a great way both to understand what decision a single state has made to address a problem and to analyze why two states have acted in the same way due to unforeseen difficulties, for example the health emergency still present today.
+In our opinion, finding when two states are similar in terms of imported and/or exported goods is a great way to both understand what decision a single state has made to address a problem and to analyze why two states have acted in the same way due to unforeseen difficulties, for example the health emergency caused due to Covid-19.
 For example if A and B are similar, then:
 * most likely share the same decisions which may include education, health or environmental laws,
 * assuming that C exports the same goods to A and B, if C was not there what could be a substitute for C?,